Renata Ruiz Figueroa

 Profile

-As a Teaching Fellow at Columbia, she has taught Beginner Spanish II, Intermediate Spanish I, and is currently teaching a section of the course Enlightenment Through Present titled Ecologies of Modernity.
+As a Teaching Fellow at Columbia, Renata has taught elementary and intermediate Spanish, and designed and taught a section of the course Hispanic Cultures II: Enlightenment Through Present, titled Ecologies of Modernity.